Race and ethnicity are terms that are sometimes used sloppily, almost interchangeably. But race and ethnicity are not the same thing.

 Yet in reality, it's not quite so simple.

 Race and ethnicity may be largely abstract concepts, but that doesn't override their very genuine, real-world influence.
 These constructs wield "immense power in terms of how societies work," said Ifekwunigwe.
-Defining people by race, especially, is ingrained in the way that societies are structured, how they function and how they understand their citizens.
-Consider the fact that the U.S. Census Bureau officially recognizes five distinct racial groups, according to the U.S. Census Bureau.
+Defining people by race, especially, is ingrained in the way that societies are structured, how they function and how they understand their citizens: Consider the fact that the U.S. Census Bureau officially recognizes five distinct racial groups, according to the U.S. Census Bureau.

 The legacy of racial categories has also shaped society in ways that have resulted in vastly different socioeconomic realities for different groups.
 That's reflected, for instance, in higher levels of poverty for minority groups, poorer access to education and health care, and greater exposure to crime, environmental injustices and other social ills.
 What's more, race is still used by some as the motivation for continued discrimination against other groups that are deemed to be "inferior," the Southern Poverty Law Center explained.

 "It's not just that we have constructed these [racial] categories; we have constructed these categories hierarchically," Ifekwunigwe said.
 "Understanding that race is a social construct is just the beginning.
 It continues to determine people's access to opportunity, privilege and also livelihood in many instances, if we look at health outcomes," she said.
-One tangible example of health disparity comes from the United States, where data shows that African American women are more than twice as likely to die in childbirth compared with white women.
+One tangible example of health disparity comes from the United States, where data shows that African American women are more than twice as likely to die in childbirth compared with white women, the Census Bureau reported.

 Perceptions of race even inform the way we construct our own identities — though this isn't always a negative thing.
 A sense of racial identity in minority groups can foster pride, mutual support and awareness.
 Even politically, using race to gauge levels of inequality across a population can be informative, helping to determine which groups need more support, because of the socioeconomic situation they’re in.
 As the U.S. Census Bureau website explains, having data about people's self-reported race "is critical in making policy decisions, particularly for civil rights."

-All this paints a complex picture, which might leave us pondering how we should view the idea of race and ethnicity: Should we celebrate them, shun them or feel indifferent?
-There are no easy answers.
-But one thing is clear: While both are portrayed as a way to understand human diversity, in reality they also wield power as agents of division that don't reflect any scientific truths.
+All this paints a complex picture, which might leave us pondering how we should view the idea of race and ethnicity.
+There are no easy answers, but one thing is clear: While both are portrayed as a way to understand human diversity, in reality they also wield power as agents of division that don't reflect any scientific truths.

-What the science does show us is that across all the categories we humans construct for ourselves, we share more in common than we don't.
-The real challenge for the future will be to see that, instead of our "differences" alone.
+Science does show us that across all the categories that humans construct for ourselves, we share more in common than we don't.
+The real challenge for the future will be to see that instead of our "differences" alone.